jayram081/Automate-the-Manual-Excel-Work-to-prepare-Weekly-Conversion-and-TAT-Report-/README.md

-# 📅 `Automate the Daily Excel Work to Prepare WIP Report` :
+# 📅 `Automate the Weekly Excel Work to Prepare Conversion and TAT Report` :
 > My objective here is to **completely Automate the manual Excel Work** to prepare the Weekly Conversion and TAT Report and Overall Status in **PPMC (Pre-Policy Medical Check-Up)** so that we can reduce the **One and Half of manual work to 4 Minutes** on Weekly basis for 25 Account Managers.